Payment security and fraud prevention

 Convera takes compliance and fraud prevention very seriously, and our program is managed by qualified professionals, including former risk and compliance officers from large banks, law enforcement, and regulators.
 We have robust measures in place to maximize the security of every transaction, including:

-- Real-time sanctions screening of all processed transactions against international sanctions lists using innovative technology.
+- eal-time sanctions screening of all processed transactions against international sanctions lists using cutting-edge technology.

 - Dedicated professionals to create, implement, and monitor critical controls to mitigate risk.